0xTamil/awesome-low-level/README.md

 </p>

 You don't need to study electronics in depth before learning C. At this stage, a basic understanding of electronics is enough to understand how computers work at the hardware level.
-However, as you move further down the specialized stack, electronics becomes increasingly important.
+However, as you move further down the specialized stack (Second Diagram), electronics becomes increasingly important.
 At the bottom layers, especially Embedded Systems and FPGA Programming, a solid understanding of electronics is essential.

 Next, build a strong foundation in computer fundamentals.
 Learn how computers represent and process information, how the CPU executes instructions, how memory works, and how hardware and software interact.
 Topics such as binary, CPU architecture, memory, storage, registers, caches, and instruction execution become increasingly important as you move toward lower-level programming.